< Go to Baby Bottles

-The Kiinde Squeeze is specifically designed with pumping moms in mind with twist pouches that work with a Direct-Pump adapter so you can pump directly into the pouch that can then be used for storage and attached to the Squeeze bottle and Active Latch nipple for feeding.
+The Kiinde Squeeze is specifically designed for pumping moms with twist pouches that work with a Direct-Pump adapter so you can pump directly into the bag that can then be used for storage and attached to the Squeeze bottle and Active Latch nipple for feeding.
 The goal of this Kiinde product is to help avoid the need to transfer milk from one container to another.
-This can decrease the potential loss of milk and clean up of multiple containers normally required for pumping, storing and feeding.
-The pouches collapse as baby feed decreasing ingestible air without vents and valves, and they are recyclable and BPA, PVC, and phthalate free.
-The pouches can be warmed in a bottle warmer, and the bottle and nipples are top rack dishwasher safe and can be used in a steam sterilizer.
+This lack of milk transfer can decrease the potential loss of fluid and clean up of multiple containers usually required for pumping, storing and feeding.
+The pouches collapse as baby feeds reducing ingestible air without vents and valves, and they are recyclable and BPA, PVC, and phthalate free.
+The pouches are bottle warmer safe, and the bottle and nipples are top rack dishwasher and steam sterilizer safe.
 The Active Latch nipples teach and reward deep latching and work in a similar fashion to mom's breast to discourage lazy latching and ease the transition from bottle to breast and back again.

 Unfortunately, that is about all we did like when it came to the Squeeze.

 The Squeeze is a good concept that is unfortunately poorly executed.
-This led to more dislikes than likes for this contraption.
+This poor execution led to more dislikes than likes for this contraption.

-For feeding we continued to have trouble and dislike the pouches.
+For feeding, we continued to have trouble and dislike the pouches.
 All testers had trouble inserting the bag into the frame and seating the nipple which resulted in some leaking and loss of milk.
 The bottle itself is very long and awkward for baby to hold, and squeezing the pouch to expel the trapped air isn't always easy or even practical.
-Perhaps its biggest flaw however, is that even a full bag is often not enough milk for a single feeding depending on how much you are able to pump per sitting or how much baby is able to drink.
-This means you may need 3 or more bags per feeding for baby to feel full.
-This means you will be interrupting feeding up to 2 times to remove an empty pouch and nipple so you can attach a full pouch.
-Many babies will be intolerant of the continued interruption and it could result in limited feedings, frustrated crying, and the inability for baby to fall asleep while feeding when satiated.
+Perhaps its biggest flaw, however, is that even a full bag is often not enough milk for a single feeding depending on how much you can pump per sitting or how much your baby can drink.
+The smaller bags mean you may need three or more bags per feeding for baby to feel full.
+Changing bags means you will be interrupting feeding up to two times to remove an empty pouch and nipple so you can attach a full one.
+Many babies will be intolerant of the continued interruption, and it could result in limited feedings, frustrated crying, and the inability for baby to fall asleep while feeding when satiated.

 This bottle scored poorly for eco-health with components that are all plastic.
-We don't like plastic and we really don't like that the bags are disposable.
+We don't like plastic, and we don't like that the bags are disposable.
 Sure, they are recyclable, but we doubt most parents will take advantage of this and the bags will end up in the landfill just so mom and dad don't need to clean the traditional bottle body.
-The components are also made in China where standards on production are not as strict as they are elsewhere.
-In general, we prefer glass bottles to plastic and manufactured in the United States or Europe over China.
+The components are from China where standards on production are not as strict as they are elsewhere.
+In general, we prefer glass bottles to plastic and manufactured in the United States or Europe instead of China.

 Other Versions and Accessories

-If you plan to use this system with your breast pump (as it is designed to do) you'll need the Direct Pump Adapters.
-These adapters allow the Twist pouches to be connected to your breast pump.
+If you plan to use this system with your breast pump (as it is designed to do), you'll need the Direct Pump Adapters.
+These adapters allow the Twist Pouches to connect to your breast pump.
 The adapters will need to be cleaned on a regular basis and work with most major brand breast pumps.

 You might also consider purchasing the Kozi Breastmilk and Bottle Warmer.
-This warmer is designed with the Twist pouches in mind and can also work with most bottle bodies.
-This can help make warming frozen milk easier, faster, and safer than other methods.
-You can read more about this award winning product in the full review for the Kiinde Kozi in our best bottle warmer review.
+This warmer is designed with the Twist Pouches in mind and can also work with most bottle bodies.
+This warmer can help make heating frozen milk easier, faster, and safer than other methods.
+You can read more about this award-winning product in the full review for the Kiinde Kozi in our best bottle warmer review.

 Where to Buy?